 Determining the true clinical utility may only be possible through studies conducted in the targeted clinical environment and patient cohort.
 Clinical feasibility studies, or diagnostic accuracy studies, may be required in order to ascertain the diagnostic performance of new tests and technologies.
-The performance can be measured dependent upon the type of study, with cancer diagnostics often measured in terms of sensitivity and specificity; the ability to either accurately detect patients with disease or those without, respectively.
+The performance can be measured depending on the type of study, with cancer diagnostics often measured in terms of sensitivity and specificity; the ability to either accurately detect patients with disease or those without, respectively.
 It is important to note, that other performance characteristics may be important to clinical utility based on specific questions, as disease prevalence can have a significant impact on positive and negative predictive values, as well as sample numbers required for powered clinical studies.
 Such trials are required for any downstream regulatory process, in which new technologies will require clear trial design and documented validation throughout the process.
 A crucial point in spectroscopic cancer diagnostics is that any tests or devices that require regulatory approval will need to be standardised and used throughout any pivotal clinical studies, including any machine learning approaches.
-Clinical trials can incur in high running costs dependent upon design, with randomised clinical trials requiring patient intervention and increased risk.
+Prospective clinical trials can be costly, but provide the highest level of evidence.

-Additional to scientific and clinical development, there is also the commercial element; intellectual property (IP), funding and international markets can often represent a barrier to translation.
+In addition to scientific and clinical development, there is also the commercial element; intellectual property (IP), funding and international markets can often represent a futher barrier to translation.

 Conclusions

 Early detection of cancer is vital for improving of survival rates and quality of life.
-ATR-FTIR analysis of biofluids, particularly serum, has been seen to represent an important tool in cancer research thanks to the great statistical results obtainable with different machine learning algorithms.
-A simple, rapid, cost-effective, sensitive and specific test is needed in the clinical environment to obtain early detection and avoid overtreating and overdiagnosis.
-However, despite the numerous proof-of-concept studies performed in the last decades, clinical translation is not an easy task to achieve.
+ATR-FTIR analysis of biofluids, particularly serum, has been seen to represent an important tool in cancer research thanks to the great statistical results obtained with different machine learning algorithms.
+A simple, rapid, cost-effective, sensitive and specific test is needed in the clinical environment, to achieve early detection and avoid overtreating and over-diagnosing patients.
+However, despite the numerous proof-of-concept studies performed in the last decades, clinical translation has not been acheived.
 A prospective clinical validation study on brain tumours has been recently published [19], carrying hopes and expectations for the clinical spectroscopy community.

 Notwithstanding the continuous improvements in cancer research, thanks to the developments of instrumentation and analytical methods, the success of clinical translation cannot be confined to the scientific world; it also need to be considered under the commercial view.
 Intellectual property matters, difficulties to obtain funding and competition on international markets often represent barriers for proof-of-concept studies, making the ultimate goal difficult to be achieved.